rcbops/RPC-Heat-Galera/README.md

 ##Running the heat templates.
 With the rackspace solution tab installed, navigate to the Rackspace tab on the left, then to the Solutions section.
 A screen like the one below should appear.
 ![](http://718016a9d23737f3d804-7671e86526a10735410d8ae5040e7d55.r41.cf1.rackcdn.com/SolutionsTab.png)
+Select the MariaDB Galera Cluster solution.
+A prompt will appear asking for some paramters.

-Choose the openstack resources from the drop down menu that fits your environment.
+Choose the openstack resources that fit your environment from the drop down menu.
 Then, choose a username, password, remote host, and database to be configured on the MariaDB/Galera cluster.
-##Accessing app database.
+##Accessing the application database as the application user.
-You can log into the database created as the user specified from the parameters from the remote host also specified in the parameters.
+Logging into the database as the app user requires the username and password specified in the paramters.
+Note that the database will only be accessible from the remote host specified on creation.

 In this deployment, the HAproxy node can be used to access the database.
-Since the salt-master node is the only node with a floating IP, it is possible to access the HAProxy node from the salt-master node.
-Simply ssh into the salt-master node, then, by using the SSH key set up for all the salt nodes, ssh into the HAProxy node.
+Since the salt-master node is the only node with a floating IP, it is only possible to access the HAProxy node from the salt-master node.
+Simply ssh into the salt-master node, then, by using the SSH key set up on stack creation, ssh into the HAProxy node.

 SSH'ing into the salt-master
 ```shell